krishna-op/odin-recipes/README.md

 - basmati rice
 - naan

-Note: using only basic html5 and its elements
+Note: using only basic html5 and CSS